mahima0811gupta/OOPS/Readme.md

 Properties: name (Paul), health (70%), level ('A').
 Behaviors: attack(), defend(), dance().

+What are some advantages of using OOPs?
+Easier to manage complex programs — OOP helps in breaking big problems into smaller objects.

+Code reusability — We can reuse existing classes using inheritance, which saves time and reduces repetition.

+Data hiding — Using encapsulation, OOP keeps data safe from unwanted access.

+Abstraction — It hides unnecessary details and only shows what’s needed.

+Flexibility — With polymorphism, the same function can work in different ways.

+Easy maintenance — Since code is modular, fixing or updating it becomes simple.

+Bottom-up approach — We first create small classes and objects, then combine them to build bigger systems.

+Q7.
+Why is OOPs so popular?
+Answer:
+OOPs is popular because it makes programming simple, organized, and closer to real life.
+It helps developers write, understand, and maintain large programs easily.
+The main reason for its popularity is its four main features:
+Encapsulation – hiding data
+Abstraction – showing only important details Inheritance – reusing code
+Polymorphism – using one interface for different actions These features make OOP powerful, reusable, and easier to manage, which is why most modern languages like C++, Java, and Python use it.

+What are some other programming paradigms other than OOPs?
+A programming paradigm is a way to classify programming languages based on how they solve problems.
+There are mainly two types of paradigms:

+🔹 1.
+Imperative Programming Paradigm
+It focuses on how a program works — meaning it defines step-by-step instructions to change the program’s state.
+Examples:
+Procedural Programming: Uses functions or procedures (like in C).
+Object-Oriented Programming (OOP): Uses objects that hold data and behavior (like in C++, Java).
+Parallel Programming: Runs multiple tasks at the same time.

+🔹 2.
+Declarative Programming Paradigm
+It focuses on what the program should accomplish — not how to do it.
+Examples:
+Logical Programming: Based on facts and rules (e.g., Prolog).
+Functional Programming: Uses functions without changing data (e.g., Haskell, Lisp).
+Database Programming: Deals with data management using queries (e.g., SQL).

+🧠 In simple words:
+Imperative programming tells how to do a task (step by step), while declarative programming tells what to do without describing the steps.

 What is a Class?
 A class is a user-defined data type.
 Think of it as a blueprint or a template for creating objects.
 It defines the properties (data members) and